SSWConsulting/SSW.People.Profiles/Seth-Daily/Seth-Daily.md

 [[imgBadge]]
 | ![Image Alt Text](../badges/Business-zendesk.png)

-Seth is an SSW Marketing Assistant and Account Manager who loves artificial intelligence and applying it for productivity.
+Seth is an SSW Marketing Specialst and Account Manager who loves artificial intelligence and applying it for productivity.

 ⌛ He makes time-saving tools using ChatGPT and other AI, and follows the AI world closely